 Robert, you're seeing it in every state.

-Uh what do you think has happened here?
+What do you think has happened here?

 Is this now translating into votes instead of just polls?

-Well, i one of the things that's really neat about it is that it reaffirms the hidden vote because what we saw with this same uh African American vote is they were so many of them were undecided, so many were saying third party, so many of them were saying uh for Biden, but unenthusiastically saying they were Jorgensen, and then all of a sudden, last week that all fell away, and they all went straight to the Trump column.
+Well, one of the things that's really neat about it is that it reaffirms the hidden vote because what we saw with this same African-American vote is they were so many of them were undecided, so many of them were saying third party, so many of them were saying for Biden, but unenthusiastically saying they were Jorgensen.

-I mean, it's you know, it was uh fifty cent.
+I mean, it's, you know, it was 50 cent.

-Most of them hadn't heard that because they don't listen to conservative conservative radio, watch conservative TV, and and they tell us we went they checked, they googled it, they said it's real.
+Most of them hadn't heard that because they don't listen to conservative, conservative radio, watch conservative TV.

-And so this is what happens when shy when Shah Trump voters aren't shy anymore, they just move away from all those columns, and there they are.
+And so this is what happens when shy Trump voters aren't shy anymore.

 You know, what was it?

-I think Cato had out, it was uh in the 60% range.
+It was in the 60% range.

 Why is that, John McLaughlin?

-Well, because well, by the way, if you do polls right, you can get the truth out of them.
+Well, because, well, by the way, if you do polls right, you can get the truth out of them.

 But I don't think the media wants to find the truth.

-He's he's behind double digits, etc.
+He's behind double digits, et cetera.

 They'll do that to suppress our vote because they know a lot of their vote is in there early.